Last updated: 1st November 2025

 (b) replace or modify the allegedly infringing portion of the Platform Services to avoid infringement without reducing the Platform Services' overall functionality; or

 (c) terminate the affected Order and refund to you any pre-paid, unused fees for the Platform Services in respect of the remainder of the then-current Subscription Term.
-Cotiss’ obligations under the indemnity in clause 14.1 do not apply to the extent the Third Party IP Claim arises from or in connection with:
+Cotiss’ obligations under the indemnity in clause 14.1 (Indemnification by Cotiss) do not apply to the extent the Third Party IP Claim arises from or in connection with:

 iii) your unauthorised use of the Platform Services or use of the Platform Services in a manner or for a purpose not reasonably contemplated by this Agreement;